foopod/blog6/_posts/cellular-automata-tutorial.md

 ```

 Hopefully, with the comments, it is easy enough to see how we handle death (alive cells that die from not enough or too many neighbours), birth (dead cells that come to life when they have exactly 3 neighbours) and stasis (where the state doesn't change).

+And now we can hit play again to see the finished product.

 <video autoplay muted loop>
     <source src="/img/conway.mp4"  type="video/mp4"/>